 A good story grows like a tree, upwards, seeking the sun and light.
 Its heavy branches, though substantial on their own, become stronger and more intriguing as plots and characters entangle.
-Additionally, deep below the bark and greeney, a parallel network of criss crossing roots holds up the story for all to see.
+Additionally, deep below the bark and greenery, a parallel network of criss crossing roots holds up the story for all to see.
 The grander the legend, the larger and more intricate its backstory.

 A tale on the scale of The Iliad, therefore, has an astounding myth to proceed it.